 A social media policy lowers your risk of legal issues and helps protect your brand by outlining potential risks and the steps to take in the event of a misstep or account hack.
 It’s always better to be safe than sorry when it comes to protecting your brand.

-With a guide of this type in place, employees can be trusted to exercise their creativity and show their personalities without worry or stress that what they’re sharing on social media could negatively impact their career.
+A social media policy gives you the opportunity to establish clear guidelines and expectations for employees.
+With a policy in place, employees can feel empowered to exercise creativity and show their personalities without having to worry that what they’re sharing on social media could negatively impact their career.